Story Building: Secrets of Narrative Placemaking and Design from Entertainment Architecture

 a presentation being given by Steve Tatham

 When Florida’s Walt Disney World opened in 1971, NBC’s David Brinkley called it “the most imaginative and effective piece of urban planning in America.”
-This in-depth program, taught by a 30+ year veteran of theme park design with Disney and Universal Creative, demonstrates how to import the practices from designing theme parks into the discipline of placemaking.
+This in-depth program, taught by a 30+ year veteran of theme park design at Disney and Universal Creative, demonstrates how to import the practices of theme park design into the discipline of placemaking.

 You will hone your architectural narrative sensibilities through concrete examples from theme park design, architecture, and real estate development, further strengthened through classroom discussion and practice pitch sessions.